apisyouwonthate/api-glossary/README.md

 ## Links

+Links can mean a lot of things in the concept of computing and APIs, but in OpenAPI there is a [Links Object](http://spec.openapis.org/oas/v3.0.2#parameter-object), which represents a possible design-time link for a response.

+This can be handy for making API documentation a bit less RPC and a bit more REST, by giving hints as to next available actions for any response.
+It gets a bit more like Hypermedia Controls (a.k.a HATEOAS) if used at runtime, as once a client has a response, the headers, and data instance can be combined with the links to figure out next available actions.

 ## Linting

 OpenAPI linter like [Spectral](https://stoplight.io/open-source/spectral) can confirm if API descriptions are valid, but also if they match predetermined rules, like a style guide.
 Style Guides can be defined by API Governance teams at larger companies, or be shared, like the ones on [openapi-contrib/style-guides](https://github.com/openapi-contrib/style-guides).